I am a skilled web developer, producer and journalist with over 20 years' experience of creating and running successful websites for large companies

 -

 Mark Moxon's Travel Writing was originally launched in 1998, and over the years the site has grown and grown and now has a big following.
-The site has over 570 pages of travel writing and advice from 25 countries and six continents, as well as a searchable photo library containing over 500 photographs, free eBooks and audiobooks, and a guestbook.
+The site has over 570 pages of travel writing and advice from 25 countries and six continents, as well as a searchable photo library containing over 5000 photographs, free eBooks and audiobooks, and a guestbook.

 -

-Walking Land's End to John o'Groats with Mark Moxon tells the story of my 2003 walk across Britain, with over 100 stories and 900 photographs; the site is regarded as one of the most important Land's End to John o'Groats websites, and a must-read for those contemplating the walk.
+Walking Land's End to John o'Groats with Mark Moxon tells the story of my 2003 walk across Britain, with over 100 stories and 900 photographs; the site is regarded as one of the most important Land's End to John o'Groats websites, and is a must-read for those contemplating the walk.

 -